 I‘ll be honest: I don’t normally buy expensive cleansers.
 Actually, I normally wash my face with olive oil.
 Yes, the kind you cook with, and put on your salad.
 I’ve been using olive oil as a cleanser for years now – since I first read about it on some beauty blog or other, in fact.
 I switch to “proper” cleansers whenever someone sends me one to review, but it’s rare that I find the “proper” cleanser any better than the olive oil, which is why I keep returning to it.
 Why spend money on expensive lotions when you don’t need to, right?

 Anyway, this month I was sent this bottle of Lancome Galatéis Douceur to try.
-I’m a big Lancome fan: I swear by their mascara, and have been impressed with their foundation, too, but while I didn’t have any complaints about this cleanser, it didn’t convince me to abandon my usual routine either.
+I’m a big Lancome fan: I swear by their mascara, and have been impressed with their foundation, too, but while I didn’t have any complaints about this cleanser, it didn’t convince me to repurchase it either.
 I’m always a little reluctant to review skin care products, because it’s rare that I notice any difference between them all, other than surface differences involving packaging and scents.
 For that reason, my litmus test of skincare is always the question, “Is it any better than what I’m already using?”
 In this case, while I’m very much enjoying the little touch of luxury that comes with using a “proper” cleanser, the fact that I’m not seeing any difference in my skin makes me suspect I’ll probably be too cheap to spring for a new bottle when it runs out.

 Game of ThronesI KNOW.
 I’m WAY late to the bandwagon here.
 The fact is, I sometimes think I might secretly be a hipster, because when people keep on and on and on talking about some TV show, or movie, or whatever, it makes me not want to see it.
 It’s like that thing when your friend keeps gushing about this NEW friend they’ve met, and OMG, you’re just going to LOVE them, because they’re the BEST, and wait until you hear this hilarious story about New Friend!
 And all you can think is, “God, I HATE New Friend.
 Stop talking about him already.”
 (Er, that’s totally just me, isn’t it?)
 For me and Terry, Game of Thrones fell into this category.
 People kept on talking about how awesome it was, and that made us automatically hate it – especially when they all kept banging on about what “geeks” they were for watching it.
 Nothing annoys me more than people claiming to be “geeks” because they watch mainstream TV shows, seriously.
 “We will never watch Game of Thrones,” we told each other smugly.
 “Because if we do, we’ll turn into people who are always talking about Game of Thrones, and we hate that!”
 Fast-forward to one Friday night a couple of weeks ago, when we collapsed in front of the TV, Terry hit the “play” button on the remote, and…